 First, 20 seasons is a milestone for any show, never mind one that’s changed television and remains so popular in its old age.
 And let’s be honest: This is probably a one-time thing, because whether the show ends or continues on, it probably won’t have a 40th anniversary, and CBS probably won’t do this for any of its other shows.
 Maybe for Emmy-whore The Amazing Race, but not for Big Brother, which gets buzz from crazed online fans but lacks both the quality and ratings that makes Survivor CBS’ unscripted crown jewel.
-And it’s not like any of CBS’ reality shows except its three stand-bys are drawing attention or revenue to the network–the shit CBS has put out recently, like Welcome to the Neighborhood, is just embarrassing.
+And it’s not like any of CBS’ reality shows except its three stand-bys are drawing attention or revenue to the network.

 But none of that pays the bills, so let’s look at numbers.
 CBS is already paying for Survivor 20 contestants and a guest (some guests are actually cast members from other seasons) to show up; that makes sense because they’re doing double-duty and promoting the new season, too.
 So whatever that expense is, it’s already covered.